Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 Often it helps to remove all menus and other distractions so that you can focus on the waveform.
 Use the F11 key to maximise the waveform display to fill the entire monitor.
 Use F11 agan to restore.

-Click next to find out how to set up your PicoScope Channels.
+Click next to start learning how to set up your PicoScope's Channels.

 Back | Next